jameshfisher/jameshfisher.com/_posts/2025-06-29-a-better-snapping-algorithm/index.md

 > Insert demo of magnetic snap here.

-Notice how several locations are impossible to reach.
+Notice how location B is impossible to reach.
 The magnetic snap lines exert _action at a distance_, pulling the object out of place.
 Sometimes useful, but often frustrating!